 The 12 Best Places to Visit in Alberta, Canada

 It is the perfect destination for the outdoorsy person, as well as the partial or wannabe outdoorsy person (more where I fall).
 There seem to be thousands of picturesque nature shots, and if you aren’t the type to hike 32 miles and camp for 4 days you still can get to a ton of awesome spots.

 Before knowing Calgary I was skeptical.
 I saw incredible pictures, but I of all people know how Photoshop works.
 I’m acquainted with cold weather, but I was worried that Canada would be too extreme.

 One trip ultimately converted me.
 The lakes really are that turquoise color, there really are amazing mountain views at every corner, and of course the uncomfortably polite Canadians are there to help you every step of the way.

 This list below highlights a couple traveler hot spots, but is in no way complete, and just because an activity is listed at one park doesn’t mean it can only be done or seen there as there seem to be a million Canadian national parks.

 Alberta Tourist Attractions: Best Places to Visit

 Jasper National Park

 One of the top Alberta tourist attractions is without a doubt are Canada’s National Parks!
-They are so incredible it almost feels wrong to include them so “casually” in this post (we are working on a full post on the parks we have been to, but until then, this will have to do).
+They are so incredible it almost feels wrong to include them so “casually” in this post.

 Jasper is also the site of the Maligne Canyon, Mount Edith Cavell, and the Columbia Icefields (more on those below).

 Maligne Canyon Trail